 Discount Rate Sensitivity

-This happens because the higher the discount rate, the lower the initial investment needs to be in order to achieve the target yield.
-As you can see in the chart above, the selection of the discount rate can have a big impact on the discounted cash flow valuation.
-For more background on the net present value (NPV), check out the Intuition Behind IRR and NPV and NPV vs IRR.
+This happens because the higher the discount rate, the lower the initial investment needs to be to achieve the target yield.
+As illustrated above, the selection of the discount rate can have a big impact on the discounted cash flow valuation.
+For more background on the Net Present Value (NPV), check out the Intuition Behind IRR and NPV and NPV vs IRR.